 There’s an algorithm that changes the sound and that’s how I know.
-So this is number three, you can see the nice charring, that's what we want to see.
+So this is number three, you can see nice charring - that's what we want to see.
 We’re going to put another application, number four.
-So once this is complete it will allow us to have a complete right pulmonary vein isolation, en bloc.
+So once this is completed, it will allow us to have a complete right pulmonary vein isolation, en bloc.

 [Resident]: You're going in the same area, you’re not moving it from side to side?

-[Resident]: It looks like it’s really burning it, there’s no risk of it going through and through.
+[Resident]: It looks like it’s really burning it, it doesn’t - there’s no risk of it going through and through?

 This is number five.
 So even if I don't have any confirmation from the sensing pen, five in my experience is sufficient.
 So you can see a little bit of char here on the device.
 This has to be cleaned, but I consider the right side completed.
-So the next step we going to be doing, open the right atrium and in order to do that we have to use umbilical tape and encircle the cava.
+So the next step we going to be doing, open the right atrium, and in order to do that, we have to use umbilical tape and encircle the cava.
 So umbilical tape and curved clamp.
-So we going to go around here, umbilical tape.
-So let's do this superior vena cava over here.
+So we’re going to go around here, see?
+Umbilical tape.
+So let's do this superior vena cava here, and we’re going to curve.
+Umbilical tape - no, no smaller - the other one.
 Easy easy easy easy easy, just pull the aorta.
-Yeah I previously stented it so this should become pretty easy to do.
-Okay I'm coming down on this SVC let me know if you have issue with a venous return Jeff.
+Yeah I pre-dissected so this should become pretty easy to do.
+Okay I'm coming down on this SVC.
+Let me know if you have issue with the venous return, Jeff.

 [Jeff]: Nope so far so good.

 And you want to make sure the head is not distended.
-That was anesthesia.
+How’s the anesthesia?
 I snared the SVC cannula, so make sure the head is decompressed.